CaidenBonney/ME405-Mechatronics-Romi/docs/HOME.md

 ## Romi Dynamics
 To adequately understand how Romi would behave, a dynamic analysis was performed.
 To define variables, the space in which Romi exists in was defined as seen below

-@image html Romi_body.jpg "Figure XXX: Coordinate System Definition for Romi Dynamics" width=500
+@image html Romi_body.jpg "Figure 23: Coordinate System Definition for Romi Dynamics" width=500

-@image html Romi_global.jpg "Figure XXX: Global Coordinate System" width=500
+@image html Romi_global.jpg "Figure 24: Global Coordinate System" width=500

 The state of Romi was determined to be constituted of of six variables: global X position, global Y position, global heading, centroid displacement (like an odometer), angular velocity of the left wheel, and angular velocity of the right wheel.
 Using this state breakdown, Romi’s dynamics were analyzed using the following equations:

-@image html State_input_output.jpg "Figure XXX: Romi State Space, Input, and Output Matrices" width=500
+@image html State_input_output.jpg "Figure 25: Romi State Space, Input, and Output Matrices" width=500

-@image html xdot.png "Figure XXX: State Derivative Equations" width=500
+@image html xdot.png "Figure 26: State Derivative Equations" width=500

-@image html y.png "Figure XXX: Output Equations" width=500
+@image html y.png "Figure 27: Output Equations" width=500

 ## State Observer